 Chintokan

-Nakagawa Mugai Ryu Iai Hyodo
+Nakagawa Mugai Ryu Iai Heido

 The next few Tsuji heirs, as well as those who ranked high in the Mugai Ryu dojo(s) continued to learn Jikyo Ryu Iai from its succeeding headmasters until this style met its fate, marking the Sixth headmaster their last.
 Though the lineage of Jikyo Ryu Iai was lost, its name and the kata were kept in the Mugai Ryu curriculum for centuries.
 As a result, the Mugai Ryu masters taught Jikyo Ryu Iai.

-MUGAI RYU IAIHYODO LINEAGE
+MUGAI RYU IAIHEIDO LINEAGE

 Chintokan Chintokan